 At the moment I haven’t sampled any mature whisky from Abhainn Dearg yet.

-A few spirit samples I got to try were quite flavourful.
+A few spirit samples (new make spirit and briefly aged stuff ) that I got to try were quite flavourful.

 I don’t have tasting notes for Abhainn Dearg whisky yet - and they would only reflect my purely personal opinion.